qronos-project/timing-stability-lmi/README.md

-# Stability Analysis of Multivariable Digital Control Systems with Uncertain Timing
+# Safety Verification of Real-Time Control Systems with Flexible Timing

 ## Code
 This folder contains the code for the following publications:

-- Doctoral thesis "Safety Verification of Real-Time Control Systems with Flexible Timing" (M. Gaukler, 2023) See sourceLinksAppendix.pdf for the mapping of thesis contents to source files.
+- Doctoral thesis "Safety Verification of Real-Time Control Systems with Flexible Timing" (M. Gaukler, 2023) See README_ThesisGaukler.pdf for the mapping of thesis contents to source files.

 - "Stability Analysis of Multivariable Digital Control Systems with Uncertain Timing" (Gaukler et al., 2019/2020; IFAC World Congress 2020).
    An extended preprint including details and proofs is available at https://arxiv.org/abs/1911.02537